manni8436/Legend-of-the-Greek-Gods/testing.md

 * Ensure all Footer links are working in the Lesser Known Gods page.
 * Ensure all Footer links are working in the History.
 * Ensure all Footer links are working in the Contact Us page.

+### RESPONSIVENESS

+* Ensure all Images and Content are responsive in the Home page.
+* Ensure all Images and Content are responsive in the Big Three page.
+* Ensure all Images and Content are responsive in the Lesser Known Gods page.
+* Ensure all Images and Content are responsive in the History page.
+* Ensure all Images and Content are responsive in the Contact Us page.
+* Ensure all Text Content is readable in the Home page.
+* Ensure all Text Content is readable in the Big Three page.
+* Ensure all Text Content is readable in the Lesser Known Gods page.
+* Ensure all Text Content is readable in the History page.
+* Ensure all Text Content is readable in the Contact Us page.